-Enter your VIN and a few photos.
-You get four professional listings ready to post and a rough idea of what a licensed CarMax dealer would pay for your car.
+Drop your VIN and a few photos.
+My AI tool writes four professional listings in 30 seconds.
+I'll text you a range of what a CarMax offer would look like.

 Your VIN pulls detailed specs for your car, so each listing is accurate and specific to your exact vehicle.